toxgisfinalproject/report/Final_Report_v20181206.md

 In general, carcinogenic waste has decreased between 1987 to 2017, reflecting strongly on the improvements to waste management policy and practices.
 Most carcinogenic waste is released through the air.
 It would seem that most exposure to industrial chemicals for humans would occur through the air and there might be strong information to investigate lung cancer.

 #### Geographic Distribution of Waste

+Based off of this barplot, the top five states that produce the most carcinogenic waste are Texas, Louisiana, Indiana, Ohio, and Pennsylvania.
+These results make sense as most manufacturing in America occurs in these states.

 ``` r
 # Group by state and sum waste releases for each state